Explore Study Opportunities

 Is there compensation?
 Yes

-Why is this resarch being done?
+Why is this research being done?
 Research studies are designed to help answer questions that will contribute to the Alzheimer’s disease research field.
 The ADNI study is designed to determine the relationships between the clinical, cognitive, imaging, genetic, and biochemical biomarker characteristics of Alzheimer’s Disease.

 How many study visits are there?
-One
+Four (4) visits

 Is there compensation?
 Yes